MicrosoftDocs/SupportArticles-docs/support/mem/configmgr/wsus-maintenance-guide.md

     ![WSUS add a line of script to start the task.](./media/wsus-maintenance-guide/add-line.jpg)

 3. On the **Triggers** tab, set your schedule for once a month or on any schedule you want.
 Again, you must ensure that you don't sync your WSUS during the entire cleanup and reindex time.
-This statement really is important enough for me to bold it three times in a single article.

     ![Set the WSUS Edit Trigger for the task.](./media/wsus-maintenance-guide/edit-trigger.jpg)